rust-lang/reference/src/expressions.md

 * Operand of the [dereference](#the-dereference-operator) (`*`) operator.
 * Operands of [comparison operators](#comparison-operators).
 * Left operands of the [compound assignment](#compound-assignment-expressions).

-## Traits

-Many of the following operators and expressions can also be overloaded for other types using traits in `std::ops` or `std::cmp`, these traits here also exist in `core::ops` and `core::cmp` with the same names.

 ## Constant expressions